Cameron Reddish NBA Preview vs. the Trail Blazers

 Trail Blazers 2022-23 Defensive Insights

-- The Trail Blazers were ranked 23rd in the NBA defensively last year, allowing 117.4 points per game.
+- On defense the Trail Blazers gave up 117.4 points per game last year, 23rd in the league.

-- Giving up 43.2 rebounds per game last year, the Trail Blazers were 14th in the league in that category.
+- Allowing 43.2 rebounds per game last season, the Trail Blazers were 14th in the league in that category.

-- In terms of assists, the Trail Blazers were ranked last in the NBA defensively last year, giving up 27 per contest.
+- The Trail Blazers were the worst team in the NBA in assists allowed per game last year, at 27.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!